carlossantos74/notes/Front-end Architecture/Developer experience.md

 A help to fix it: **Please try to connect again**
 A way out: **If the issue keeps happing, contact the support**

+## Developer Tools and Productivity

+One of the key factors to increase productivity with Developer Tools is their performance, more specifically their interaction latency.
+Software development is an iterative process; we develop based on feedback.
+With slow development tools, the feedback may take time to generate.

+This can result in distractions or lead developers to switch to other work while waiting for the tool's response.
+Frequent context switching can affect focus, which is essential to cognitive abilities when developing software.

+Another point is Developer Tools that are hard to use, where developers can't infer the behaviors or what they can do with them.
+This can cause more distraction, as the development process becomes non-linear when the developer has to stop development to consult documentation or look for solutions to errors that are not well described by the tool.

+## Business Performance

+### The Business Dimensions of Developer Productivity

+The impact of Developer Experience (DX) on productivity is significant.
+A [study from Stripe and Evans Data Corp](https://stripe.com/files/reports/the-developer-coefficient.pdf) shows that developers lose about 42% of their time on maintenance tasks, resulting in nearly $300 billion in lost productivity annually.
+Poor DX leads to more bugs, increased QA efforts, and additional development cycles, causing delayed releases and higher costs.

+Investing in better DX allows companies to optimize their resources.
+Time saved can be redirected to revenue-generating activities like new feature development or market expansion, ultimately improving Return on Investment (ROI).

+##### DX as a Strategic Investment

+- Wide-ranging effects:
+    - Accelerates innovation cycles
+    - Helps attract top talent
+    - Enhances customer satisfaction
+    - Mitigates risks
+- Shift in perspective:
+    - Companies should view DX as a strategic investment rather than a cost center
+- Long-term benefits:
+    - Optimizes operations
+    - Sets the foundation for long-term profitability and success

+## DX to serve UX

+Happier Developers build a good User Experiences, Baddest Developers build a bad User Experience

 ---